mthaler/instagram-database/README.md

 Both the default database user and default database are called postgres

-## Create a user for the system user
+## Create a user and database for the system user

 By default, Postgres uses a concept called “roles” to handle authentication and authorization.
 After installation Postgres is set up to use ident authentication, meaning that it associates Postgres roles with a matching Unix/Linux system account.